-If you think you or someone you know is being abused or neglected you should call the Adult Social Care Assessment & Intervention Team on 020 7364 5005.
+If you think you or someone you know is being abused or neglected you should call the Tower Hamlets Connect helpline Team on 0300 303 6070.

-Alternatively, you can visit your local library, Idea Store, One Stop Shop or leisure centre where staff can help you to report abuse.
+Alternatively, you can visit your local library, Idea Store, or leisure centre where staff can help you to report abuse.